modery/PowerDocu/installation.md

 2. Select *File* and *Save As*, then choose *This Computer*
 ![Export app](Images/Export-App-Package.png)
 3. The exported package will be downloaded to your computer

+## Use a Word template
+In the GUI, you can select a Word document (regular Word files with extension .docx, Macro-enabled Word documents with extension .docm, and Word templates with extension .dotx) to be used as the template for the generated documentation.
+The document that you select will not be modified in any way, but rather will be used as a template for any generated documentation as part of the current session.

+PowerDocu simply appends the documented content as headings (H1 to H4), normal text, and tables.
+It is recommended to have the Heading styles available in your Word template.